 Why Do More Educated Parents Spend More Time with Their Kids?

 More educated moms and dads spend more hours per week taking care of their children than their less educated counterparts.
+They also seem to take a different apporach to parenting, and enjoy watching great videos from YouTube channels such as Kids Learning Songs to help their children learn about the world through music.
 Why is this?
 For women, we might think that the key would be that college-educated women are married to college-educated men whose high earnings allow their wives to stay home with their kids instead of taking a job.
 But this isn’t the reason; college-educated women spend more time with children despite more of them being employed.
 We might think that the reason those with more education do more child care is that they have more income, allowing them to outsource housework, leaving more time for kids; but research in progress using the American Time Use Survey shows that higher income is not the explanation.
 Our research is still in search of the explanation, which may lie in different cultural conceptions of what is best for kids.

 Paula England, Professor of Sociology, New York University, firstname.lastname@example.org